 The Santa Cruz Nomad first appeared on the scene in 2005 and has since completely transformed while preserving its fun and creative spirit.
-The newest update for 2022 has improved uphill capability, extra stability, and enhanced ride quality.
+The newest update for this year has improved uphill capability, extra stability, and enhanced ride quality.

 The Nomad is a testament to the fact that 27.5″ bikes aren’t going anywhere even though 29ers and mullet mountain bikes are gobbling up more and more market share.
 This exciting enduro bike offers unbeatable ruggedness, agility, and room for expression on the trail that larger-diameter MTBs cannot achieve.

 This Santa Cruz Nomad review will cover the key updates on the newest model, the different builds and their shared features, and where it excels, finishing with our verdict on whether or not you should choose it for your next bike.

 A playful, nimble, and durable 27.5-inch MTB, perfect for creative riders who want a bike to handle the harshest terrain.

 - Efficient climber for a high-travel 27.5-inch bike